-While performing the analytical procedures, auditors use different methods to make predictions on account numbers.
+While performing analytical procedures, auditors use various methods to make predictions on account numbers.
 It is desirable for expectation models to make forecasts as close to actual values as possible.
 Many prior AP studies evaluate expectation models in terms of prediction accuracy (Kinney 1978, Wild 1987, Dzeng 1994, Allen et al. 1999, Chen and Leitch 1998, Leitch and Chen 2003).
-To parallel this line of research we compared the prediction accuracies for the three candidate CE models using two alternate measures of prediction accuracy, MAPE and error detecting ability.
+Following this line of research, we compared the prediction accuracies for the CE models in this study using a measure of prediction accuracy called Mean Absolute Percentage Error (MAPE).
+Additionally, we compared the CE models on their error detection ability.

-Mean Absolute Percentage Error, the absolute value of the difference between the predicted value and the actual value measured as a percentage of the actual value, is a commonly used metric of prediction accuracy.
+MAPE, the absolute value of the difference between the predicted value and the actual value measured as a percentage of the actual value, is a commonly used metric of prediction accuracy.
 It is expected that a good model should have a small MAPE.
-The training set is first used to estimate each of the four candidate models.
-Then, each estimated model is used to make one-step-ahead forecasts and the forecast variance calculated.
-After that, the model is updated based on the new data feeds in the hold-out set and the previous steps are repeated again.
-Finally, all the variances are summed up and divided by the total number of observations in the hold-out sample to compute the MAPE.
+The training set is first used to estimate each of the models.
+Then, each estimated model is used to make one-step-ahead forecasts and the forecast variance is calculated.
+After that, the model is updated based on the new data feeds in the hold-out set and the previous steps are repeated.
+Finally, all the absolute variances are summed up and divided by the total number of observations in the hold-out sample to compute the MAPE.
 The results for MAPE of Voucher predictions are presented in Table 2.

-[Insert Table 2 Here]
+[Insert Table 2 here]

-The results indicate that as measured by the MAPE metric the prediction accuracies of these four models are close.
-The BVAR model has the best prediction accuracy (MAPE=0.3330), followed by the subset VAR model (MAPE=0.3374), though the standard deviation for the BVAR model is slightly higher than the Subset VAR.
-The SEM has the lowest prediction accuracy (MAPE=0.3499).
+The results indicate that as measured by the MAPE metric the prediction accuracies of these models are close.
+The BVAR version of the VAR model has the best prediction accuracy (MAPE=0.3330), followed by the Subset VAR model (MAPE=0.3374), though the standard deviation for the BVAR model is slightly higher than that of the Subset VAR.
+The SEM has the lowest prediction accuracy of 0.3499.
 These prediction accuracies indicate that the forecasts generated by the expectation models usually differ from the reported amounts by approximately 30%.

 There are no universal criteria to determine whether these prediction accuracies are good or not because MAPE values are data dependent.
 Prior studies (Kinney 1978, Wild 1987, Chen and Leitch 1998) on expectation models indicate that large variances exist in prediction accuracies when different data sets are used.
 The MAPE values reported in Wild's (1987) study range from 0.012 for Cost of Goods Sold prediction to 7.6 for Cash and Security prediction using the same expectation model.
-Our conclusion is that by the MAPE metric, all three candidate CE models show promise as benchmarks for AP tests.
+Our conclusion is that by the MAPE metric, all candidate CE models show promise as benchmarks for AP tests.

-Error Detecting Ability Comparison
+Error Detection Ability Comparison

 A continuity equation is a means towards an end and not an end in itself.
-The rationale for constructing a CE-based AP test is to allow the detection of anomalies effectively and efficiently.
+The rationale for constructing a CE-based AP test is to enable the detection of anomalies effectively and efficiently.
 Thus while predicting the value of a variable with low MAPE is desirable, more useful is the ability to detect errors.